chloeyu17/readme-generator/README.md

 ## Questions
-  Please email me with any question regarding this project @ chloeyu@icloud.com or 908 239 3088 and connect with me on Github and LinkedIn.
+  Please email me with any question regarding this project at chloeyu@icloud.com or 908 239 3088 and connect with me on Github and LinkedIn.
   [![GitHub](https://img.shields.io/badge/My%20GitHub-Click%20Me!-blueviolet?style=plastic&logo=GitHub)](https://github.com/chloeyu17)